nmai/momentum/README.md

-momentum - simple planning and progress tracking tool
+momentum
 ===========================

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-momentum is a (hopefully) unique variant of the classic to-do list.
+Momentum is a (hopefully) unique variant of the classic to-do list.
-The main philosophies of the momentum project are as follows.
+The main philosophies of the Momentum project are as follows.
 * Must offer a visual progress indicator
 * Simple, uncluttered interface
 * Unique (and intuitive) item entry